yiisoft/composer-config-plugin/README.md

 How it works?

-- Scans installed packages for `config-plugin` extra option in their `composer.json`
+- Scans installed packages for `config-plugin` extra option in their `composer.json`.
-- Loads `.env` files to set `$_ENV` variables
+- Loads `.env` files to set `$_ENV` variables.
-- Requires `constants` files to set constants
+- Requires `constants` files to set constants.
-- Requires `params` files
+- Requires `params` files.
-- Requires config files
+- Requires config files.
-- Options collected during earlier steps could and should be used in later steps, e.g. `$_ENV` should be used for constants and parameters, which in turn should be used for configs
+- Options collected during earlier steps could and should be used in later steps, e.g. `$_ENV` should be used for constants and parameters, which in turn should be used for configs.
 - File processing order is crucial to achieve expected behavior: options in root package have priority over options from included packages.
 It is described below in **File processing order** section.
-- Collected configs are written as PHP files in `vendor/yiisoft/composer-config-plugin-output` directory along with information needed to rebuild configs on demand
+- Collected configs are written as PHP files in `vendor/yiisoft/composer-config-plugin-output` directory along with information needed to rebuild configs on demand.
-- Then assembled configs are ready to be loaded into application using `require`
+- Then assembled configs are ready to be loaded into application using `require`.

 **Read more** about the general idea behind this plugin in [English] or [Russian].